streamsend-io/docsify/overview.md

 # Overview

-**Welcome to Streamsend Docs**

-Stream files (any content, any size) using a Kafka Cluster.
+**Welcome to Streamsend Docs - Stream files (any content, any size) using a Kafka Cluster.**

 ## What does a Streamsend file-chunk pipeline do?

-A Streamsend File-chunk Pipeline is a fancy way to send a file.
+A Streamsend file-chunk pipeline is a fancy way to send a file.

-The Uploader splits input files into chunks that fit inside a Kafka Message, producing as many messages as needed to send the entire file.
+The **Uploader** splits input files into chunks that fit inside a Kafka Message, producing as many messages as needed to send the entire file.

-The Downloader consumes the Kafka Messages and uses the message-headers to re-assemble the file, verifying integrity with an MD5 check.
+The **Downloader** consumes the Kafka Messages and uses the message-headers to re-assemble the file, verifying integrity with an MD5 check.

 Any number of Uploaders and Downloaders can stream files at once using a single Kafka Topic.